 - Make referrals to other appropriate community services.

 If you are a health provider and would like to make a referral to First Link or other Alzheimer Society programs, please download our referral form.

 Our professional staff will meet with the person with dementia and/or their care partners, in person or by phone, to discuss issues such as disease progression, care options, and community services.
 Meetings can take place either in our office or in the individual's home.
 Our Family Services program brochure provides more information on our Support program.

 We have groups specially designed for those with dementia, and others that are specific for care partners.
 Groups are an excellent way to learn more about the disease as well as receive peer support and professional guidance.
 Groups are normally held monthly.
-Our Support and Education Calendar provides information on sessions taking place within the next several months.
+For information on upcoming Learning Series, please see our Support and Education Calendar.

 The Alzheimer Society does not support broad population-based cognitive screening, and therefore will conduct cognitive assessments only where risk factors have been identified.
 Age alone is not sufficient reason to conduct cognitive assessment.
 Our professional staff will provide cognitive assessment when referred by a primary care practitioner or when requested by the client as a result of a perceived change in cognitive ability.